ramungen/OpenGL-rendering-framework/README.md

 3.OpenGl abstractions such as VBO, VAO, shader, and OpenGLObject classes

-The framework also makes realistic simulates realistic lighting.
+The framework also simulates realistic lighting.